Every slipped step set off a landslide of stones backwards, cascading down the slope.

 Giristroula got nostalgic.
 She remembered holidays to Kotronas when she was a little girl.

 “There,” she said pointing madly at a balcony as we drove along.
 “That’s where we stayed.
 I remember my mother having to fry five fish up there on a little camping gazaki stove.
 She looked round her at the new nice restaurants facing out on the smooth gold sand.
-“Oh,” she said sadly.
-“It seems to have changed a bit now…”
+“It seems to have changed a bit now…” she said sadly

 I watched as a young boy poked his head in an open ice box on the side of the boat-lined small harbour.
 A long grey-pink tentacle reached out slowly, and then with a whip lashed at the boy’s face with a loud slap.
 The fisherman sat on a stool next to his box continued cutting at his nets, unmoved, as the boy staggered back and forth on the quay with the octopus’ tentacle suckered to his face.